Kernel-U-Net: Multivariate Time Series Forecasting using Custom Kernels: Conclusion

 \section{Conclusion}

-In this paper, we propose Kernel U-Net, a symmetric and hierarchical framework that can effectively process long temporal dependencies with $O(log(L)^2)$ number of parameters.
-Specifically, Kernel U-Net cut input sequences into small slices at each layer in the network for applying customized kernels.

-In the future, we hope to develop more kernels that adapt well to particular datasets.
-We also hope that Kernel U-Net can be useful for other time series tasks such as classification or anomaly detection.
+In this paper, we propose Kernel-U-Net, a highly potential candidate for large-scale time series forecasting tasks.
+It provides convenience for composing particular models with custom kernels, thereby it adapts well to particular datasets.
+As an efficient architecture, it accelerates the procedure of searching for appropriate variants.
+Kernel-U-Net either exceeds or meets the state-of-the-art results in most cases.
+In the future, we hope to develop more kernels and hope that Kernel U-Net can be useful for other time series tasks such as classification or anomaly detection.